 \end{itemize}

-To finish this section, we state a conjecture for the existence of proper Hamiltonian cycles involving not only the rainbow degree and the number of edges but also the connectivity.
+To finish this section, we state a conjecture for the existence of proper Hamiltonian cycles depending not only on rainbow degree and the number of edges but also on the connectivity.

 \begin{conjecture} Let $G^c$ be a $2$-connected $c$-edge-colored multigraph on $n$ vertices, $n \geq 10$ and $c\geq 3$.
 If $rd(G^c)=c$ and $m\geq c\binom{n-2}{2}+4c+1$, then $G^c$ has a proper Hamiltonian cycle. \end{conjecture}